umair-aziz025/threat_hunting_incident_response_exam/edrlog/README.md

-# WEEK 6 - EDR Telemetry Validation
+# Challenge 3 - EDR Telemetry Validation

 ## Quick Overview
 Interactive challenge where 20 EDR detections must be classified as malicious (BLOCK) or benign (ALLOW).